andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 ### Uninstalling Some NPM Packages

-At this point, we are no longer using `lodash`.
-In fact, we are no longer using any of the following packages:
+- We are no longer using any of the following packages:
 - `contentful-import`
 - `gh-pages`
 - `lodash`
 - `netlify-cli`

-So, stop the local development server (`Ctrl + C`), and then we can uninstall them all by running: `npm un contentful-import gh-pages lodash netlify-cli`.
+  - Uninstall them all by running: `npm un contentful-import gh-pages lodash netlify-cli`.

-We can also simply our `scripts` in `package.json` to:
+- We can also simply our `scripts` in `package.json` to:

 ```
 "scripts": {